 Non Solo Pizza

 Whether you’re going on a romantic date or your parents are shouting dinner, Non Solo Pizza is one of the best restaurants in Auckland.
 In the heart of Parnell, it brings a touch of finesse to your pizza dining experience.
-Cloth napkins, impeccable service and a sophisticated atmosphere will elevate your pizza to new height.
-As Toto’s sister restaurant, it’s no surprise that these guys serve a fantastic pizza.
+Cloth napkins, impeccable service and a sophisticated atmosphere will elevate your pizza to a new height.
 If you’re not yet cheesed out, round off your perfect meal with some of Non Solo Pizza’s incredible imported Italian cheeses.
-Or opt for the chocolate fondant if you're up for something special.
+Or, opt for the chocolate fondant if you're up for something special.

-Often cited as everyone favourite pizzeria in Auckland, you’re always in for an enjoyable time at Archie’s in Newmarket, just make sure you book prior!
-The wood-fired pizzas are just as good as the pizza heaven that can be experienced in Italy itself—the margherita is sublime.
-This is a great option if you’re going out with people who aren’t as die-hard pizza fans as yourself, as Archie’s also offers an extensive menu of salads, pastas and mains which are (nearly) as good as the pizzas.
+Often cited as everyone favourite pizzeria in Auckland, you’re always in for an enjoyable time at Archie’s in Newmarket—just make sure you book prior.
+The wood-fired pizzas are just as good as the pizza heaven that can be experienced in Italy itself—the Margherita is sublime.
+This is a great option if you’re going out with people who aren’t as die-hard pizza fans like yourself, as Archie’s also offers an extensive menu of salads, pastas and mains which are (nearly) as good as the pizzas.

 Ponsonby & Takapuna